Susan Rebecca White

 A Soft Place to Land

 For more than ten years, Naomi and Phil Harrison enjoyed a marriage of heady romance, tempered only by the needs of their children.
-But on a vacation alone, the couple perishes in a flight over the Grand Canyon.
-After the funeral, their daughters, Ruthie and Julia, are shocked by the provisions in their will.
+But on a vacation alone, the couple dies when the small plane they charter to fly them over the Grand Canyon crashes.
+Afterwards, their daughters, Ruthie and Julia, are shocked by the provisions in their will.

-Spanning nearly two decades, the sisters’ journeys take them from their familiar home in Atlanta to sophisticated bohemian San Francisco, a mountain town in Virginia, the campus of Berkeley, and lofts in Williamsburg, Brooklyn.
+Spanning nearly two decades, the sisters’ journeys take them from their familiar home in Atlanta to eye-opening San Francisco, a mountain town in Virginia, the campus of Berkeley, and a loft in Williamsburg, Brooklyn.
 As they heal from loss, search for love, and begin careers, their sisterhood, once an oasis, becomes complicated by resentment, anger, and jealousy.
-It seems as though the echoes of their parents deaths will never stop reverberating until another shocking accident changes everything once again.
+It seems as though the echoes of their parents’ deaths will never stop reverberating until another shocking accident rearranges everything once again.

 Publish Date: April 6, 2010